Feature Upvote is a good tool for gathering customer feedback. But FeedBear does everything that it does, and far more, for a lower price tag.

 We give you everything that Feature Upvote does, and much more, for a far lower price.

-If you’re looking for a complete feedback tool, that lets you own the process all the way from collecting the best ideas to planning and announcing new features - then FeedBear is for you.
+If you’re looking for a complete tool to collect feature requests, keep users engaged and announce new features - then FeedBear is for you.

 You can also try it out completely risk-free with our 14-day free trial.
 You’ll be able to set up and start testing the tool in just minutes, and you don't need to give any credit card details either.